kaviles22/EEG_SignalsClassification/README.md

 The [*Hilbert transform*](https://en.wikipedia.org/wiki/Hilbert_transform) was applied.
 ### Raw Data Filtered & Hilbert
 The Hilbert transform was applied to the filtered data.
+## Data augmentation
+Data augmentation was applied in order to increase the amount of data.
+White Noise was applied to each file
 ## Feature extraction
 Once all the files were sorted into their respective folders, features were extracted from all the data.
 Two main ways were proposed to extract them:
 1. [**Tsfresh**](https://tsfresh.readthedocs.io/en/latest/) <br />